Keladi Chennamma

-Keladi Chennamma (died 1696) was queen regnant of Keladi Nayaka Kingdom in Karnataka between 1677 and 1696.
+Keladi Chennamma (died 1696) was queen regnant of the Keladi Nayaka Kingdom also called 'Ikkeri Nayakas' in Karnataka between 1672 and 1697.

-Life
+Early life

-She took birth in the household of a man called Siddappa Shetty, who was a native merchant in the region of Kundapur, Karnataka.
-Chennamma married King Somashekara Nayaka in 1667 CE.
+Chennamma was born in the household of a man called Siddappa Shetty, who was a native merchant in the region of Kundapur, Karnataka.
+She married King Somashekara Nayaka in 1667 CE.

 Reign

-After Somashekhara Nayaka's death in 1677, Chennamma efficiently handled the administration of the Keladi Nayaka dynasty.
+After Somashekhara Nayaka's death in 1672, Chennamma efficiently handled the administration of the Keladi Nayaka dynasty.
 During her reign of 25 years, she repelled the advance of the Mughal Army led by Aurangzeb from her military base in the kingdom of Keladi located in Sagara, Karnataka, India.
 She adopted Basavappa Nayaka, one of her close relatives who succeeded as Hiriya Basappa Nayaka.
-She also rendered a trade agreement with the Portuguese involving commodities like pepper and rice.